denis-stepanov/advent/README.md

 ### Database Service Tool (db-djv-pg)

 New jingles are fingerprinted following the regular Dejavu process (see [Fingerprinting](https://github.com/denis-stepanov/dejavu#fingerprinting)).
-After the process they end up in the SQL database.
+After the process they end up in an SQL database.
 Unfortunately, Dejavu does not provide a mechanism to share database content.
 To facilitate manipulations with the database, a service tool `db-djv-pg` is included with AdVent.
 It allows exporting / importing jingles as text files of [specific format](https://github.com/denis-stepanov/advent-db#jingle-hash-file-format-djv).
-Of the two databases supported by Dejavu only PostgreSQL is supported (hence the `-pg` in the name).
+Dejavu supports MySQL and PostgreSQL as databases, with default being MySQL.
+Unluckily(?), I am much more fluent with PostgreSQL, so AdVent supports PostgreSQL only (sorry MySQL folks :-); hence the `-pg` in the tool name.
 AdVent does not alter Dejavu database schema; additional information needed for AdVent functioning is encoded in the jingle name.

 The tool allows for the following operations on jingles (aka "tracks"):